ljtaylor99/Ecommerce-Analytics-Project/README.md

 The data source is the BigQuery Public Data Set [thelook_ecommerce](https://console.cloud.google.com/bigquery?ws=!1m4!1m3!3m2!1sbigquery-public-data!2sthelook_ecommerce).
 This is a synthetic dataset from a ficticious clothing company.
 The data encompasses 8 tables and includes information about users, transactions, and available items.
 The data is updated daily with new transactions and inventory items.

 ## Repository Directory
-- transaction-data.sql - Script to extract data from the public set on BigQuery
+- transaction-data.sql - Script to extract transaction data from the public Ecommerce set on BigQuery
+- customer-data.sql - Script to extract customer data from the public Ecommerce set on BigQuery